bezabu/bb-gp-pp4-part/README.md

 - custom 404 and 500 pages

   - A custom 404 page has been made for the web site to enable the user to find their way back to the homepage if they become lost.
+A 500 error page has also been made in case of server errors where the 404 is not suitable.

   ![A screenshot of the custom 404 page](static/images/404page.webp)